-dan.shaw@state.mn.us sarah.foltz@xerces.org There is growing concern about the potential effects of pesticides (including insecticides, fungicides, and herbicides as well as their adjuvants) on pollinators and habitat plantings.
+dan.shaw@state.mn.us sarah.foltz@xerces.org There is growing concern about the contamination of habitat plantings by pesticides (including insecticides, fungicides, and herbicides as well as their adjuvants) at levels that can be harmful to pollinators.
 The following key principles for project planning and implementation can help address concerns.
 Solutions that have the greatest impact will depend on the type of project and landscape setting.
 The Xerces Society publication Guidance to Protect Habitat from Pesticide Contamination provides additional information and resources on this topic.